 - Whipped coconut “cream”

-- Freshly-grated nutmeg
+- Whole nutmeg freshly-grated

-- For the crust, add the hazelnut flour, coconut, vanilla, and salt to a food processor and then pulse a few times to combine.
+- Add the hazelnut flour, coconut, vanilla, and salt to a food processor and then pulse a few times to combine.
 Pulse in the dates and then process until it forms a crumbly dough.
 Drizzle in the coconut oil with the motor running, and continue processing until it comes together to form a dough that holds together when you squeeze it in your hands.

-- For the filling, add all ingredients to a high-speed blender and process until smooth and creamy, about 2 to 3 minutes, tamping down as necessary.
+- For the Filling.
+Add all ingredients to a high-speed blender and process until smooth and creamy, about 2 to 3 minutes, tamping down as necessary.

 - Heat the coconut milk to simmering in a small saucepan over medium heat.
-Add the chocolate to a medium heat-safe bowl and pour the hot coconut milk over it; let it sit 10 minutes and then whisk the mixture until smooth.
+Add the chocolate to a medium heat-safe bowl and pour the hot coconut milk over it.
+Let it sit 10 minutes and then whisk the mixture until smooth.

 - Cool to room temperature, and then cover and refrigerate until the chocolate is set, about 1 hour.